1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 Installing the Cushion Springs

-Next came the larger cushion springs.
-These slide down the rods and over the buffer springs.
-With the cushion springs in place, the complete spring fork can be installed onto the rigid fork.
-I used a towel to protect the powder coating while sliding the spring fork into place.
+Next came the largest springs, known as cushion springs.
+These slide down the spring rods and over the buffer springs.
+With the cushion springs in place, the entire spring fork can be installed on the rigid fork.
+I covered the rigid fork legs with a towel to make sure I did not damage the finish during assembly.

 Cushion springs installed on 1933 Harley-Davidson VL I-beam springer fork